ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 llama_print_timings:       total time =   70607.67 ms /   422 tokens
 ```

-load time refers to the time taken to load the model.
+* load time refers to the time taken to load the model.
-Prompt eval time refers to the time taken to process the prompt before generating the new text.
+* prompt eval time refers to the time taken to process the prompt before generating the new text.
 In this example, it shows that it evaluated 56 tokens in 12220.83 ms.
-Eval time refers to the time taken to generate the output.
+* eval time refers to the time taken to generate the output.
 Generally anything above 10 tokens per second is faster than what humans can read.

 You have successfully run a LLM chatbot, all running on your Arm AArch64 CPU on your server.
 You can continue experimenting and trying out the model with different prompts.